subnr01/javasmartphone/snatara1_Assignment1/ParkingTicket/README.txt

 The simation class uses a test case object.
-The testClass object belongs to the testCase class which all the objects as instance variables.
+The testClass object belongs to the testCase class which contains the PoliceOfficer, ParkingMeter and the ParkedCar as instance variables.
 It also contains the purchased parking minutes and parked minutes.

-The simulation class instantiates the testCase object for different scenarios and prints the parking ticket in these scenarios.
+The simulation class instantiates the testCase object for different scenarios and obtains the parking ticket in these scenarios.